cammarb/hackin2-api/README.md

 1. Make sure Postgres is running

-   - Take note on the port it is ussing for the next step.
+   - Take note on the port it is using for the next step.

 1. Create .env file